jaycodes2/GuardianAI/readme.md

 }
 ```

-Place all Python scripts inside the module's `python/` folder, use relative imports, and call functions via the Kotlin wrapper using Chaquopy.
+Place all Python scripts inside the `app/src/main/python/guardian_ai/` folder, use relative imports, and call functions via the Kotlin wrapper using Chaquopy.

 ## How to Add New Logic
-1. Add Python scripts to the appropriate module's `python/` folder.
+1. Add Python scripts to the appropriate module's `python/guardian_ai/` folder.
 2. Ensure each Python function matches the Kotlin wrapper’s expected signature.
 3. Test Python functions independently before integration.
 4. Call the Python function from Kotlin using the wrapper interface.